TritonDataCenter/node-vasync/README.md

 Working with Node's asynchronous, callback-based model is much easier with a handful of simple control-flow abstractions, like:

-* pipelines (which invoke a list of asynchronous callbacks sequentially)
+* waterfalls and pipelines (which invoke a list of asynchronous callbacks sequentially)
 * parallel pipelines (which invoke a list of asynchronous callbacks in parallel and invoke a top-level callback when the last one completes).
 * queues